 As the Covid-19 lockdown began, the region’s hospices for children and young adults, Naomi House & Jacksplace, temporarily suspended respite care and instead offered up 6 staffed beds to Hampshire Hospitals NHS Foundation Trust.
 Adults from neighbouring hospitals were admitted to Jacksplace to be cared for by our skilled nursing and care team, so leaving the NHS better able to address the immediate challenge with Coronavirus.

-With most indications suggesting the Covid-19 peak is now passed and the NHS less likely to be overwhelmed, Naomi House children’s hospice has reopened to provide emergency funded respite care for families in times of crisis.
+With most indications suggesting the Covid-19 peak is now passed and the NHS less likely to be overwhelmed, Naomi House & Jacksplace hospices have reopened to provide respite care for children, young adults and families.

-Our Chief Executive, Mark Smith, said: “We can be extremely proud of the part we have played in helping the NHS cope during the Covid-19 crisis but now, as all signs point to the peak having been passed, we can turn our attention back to our core mission and supporting life limited children from across the south.
-While this isn’t business as usual and it may be some time until we open fully for planned respite, it is an important step towards once again providing the full and comprehensive service that local families so desperately need.”
+Our Chief Executive, Mark Smith, said: “We can be extremely proud of the part we have played in helping the NHS cope during the Covid-19 crisis but now, as all signs point to the peak having been passed, we can turn our attention back to our core mission and supporting life limited children and young adults from across the south.
+This is an important step towards once again providing the full and comprehensive service that local families so desperately need.”